amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Using Jaeger or New Relic as monitoring backend

 Besides Zipkin, other monitoring backends exist that can ingest telemetry in the Zipkin format.
-Examples are Jaeger and New Relic.
+Examples are [Jaeger][5] and [New Relic][6].
 To use them, you specify an `endpointAddress` pointing to either a Jaeger or New Relic server in the Dapr configuration file.
 Here is an example of a configuration file that configures Dapr to send telemetry to a Jaeger server.
 The URL for Jaeger API is identical to the URL for the Zipkin API.
 The only difference with the config file in the Zipkin example is the port the server is running on:

  ```yaml
  apiVersion: dapr.io/v1alpha1